|The Local News, October 15, 1861. Courtesy, Library of Congress, Choosing America.|

-Most of the issues below can be read online, courtesy of the Library of Congress, “Chronicling America.”
+Most issues of The Local News can be read online, courtesy of the Library of Congress, “Chronicling America.”
 The October 12 and October 16 issues are courtesy of the Alexandria Library, Special Collections.

 - The Local News (Alexandria, Virginia) October 7, 1861-February 10, 1862